radareorg/radare.org/gsoc/2016/ideas.md

 ### Skills
 The student should be comfortable with modern web technologies like javascript and HTML5.
 They don't need to be über-comfortable with C nor assembly, since all the information is obtained directly from radare2.
 As a bonus point it would be interesting if they know some basic assembly.
+It's better if student will come with a few simple mockups what [s]he is going to do.

 ### Difficulty
 Easy.
 If the student if comfortable with web technologies, there shouldn't be any major challenges in complteting this task.